stevana/raft/README.md

 file, together with the function we define to run the stack of monads that derive our Raft type classes.

+# Test suite dependencies

+The test suite depends on libfiu (commonly installed with package `fiu-utils` ), which it uses to simulate network failures.

 # References

 1. Ongaro, D., Ousterhout, J. [In Search of an Understandable Consensus